-For more information on the program and how to apply contact the Program Coordinator, Claudia Canales. (firstname.lastname@example.org)
+For more information on the program and how to apply contact the Program Manager, JaTara Greenidge, or Program Coordinator, Claudia Canales (email@example.com).

-The University of Utah has implemented an online application system called Apply Yourself.
+The University of Utah has implemented an online application system called SLATE.
 All materials required by Graduate Admissions and the MPA Program for applying must be uploaded to this system.
 The system is user friendly.
-You will also enter e-mail addresses for your letter of recommendation authors in Apply Yourself (please let the letter authors know an e-mail from Hobsons will be coming their way).
+You will also enter an e-mail address for your letter of recommendation author in SLATE.

 If you are applying for a dual degree, please be sure to complete an application for each program in Apply Yourself (you will need to use an original e-mail for each application).
 There is not a joint option so it is important to complete the application and upload all requirements for each program to review.
 You will be notified of acceptance or denial by each program.

-All MPA program application materials must be completed by the priority deadline of February 15 to be eligible for department scholarships and assistantships.
-Please note that the MPA program accepts applications for Fall Semester only.
+All MPA application materials must be completed by the priority deadline of January 15th to be eligible for department fellowships and assistantships.
+Please note that the MPA program accepts applicants for the Fall Semester only.